vidstack/player/docs/architecture/overview.md

 - Rethink integration packages and focus on a strong foundation, considering only what's necessary.
 The web has evolved and most modern frameworks completely support web components.
 - Currently there is no way to tell whether an event was initiated by the provider or user.
-To enable devs to build out features like analytics on top of Vime we'll need to improve/expand the events API, and clearly differentiate between provider/user initiated events.
+To enable devs to build out features like analytics on top of the player we'll need to improve/expand the events API, and clearly differentiate between provider/user initiated events.

 ## Project Structure